dart-archive/www.dartlang.org/src/site/support/faq.markdown

 lets you create and use custom elements.
 You should be able to use custom elements in any web app.

-### Q. Do I need to use Dart Editor to use Dart?
+### Q. Do I need to use a particular editor or IDE to write Dart code?

 Nope.
-You can write Dart code with your favorite editor.
-Dart Editor is designed to give new users a smooth onramp to Dart.
-We expect some developers to graduate to full-featured IDEs like Eclipse or WebStorm, both of which have Dart plugins.
-You can also try Dart plugins for Sublime, VIM, Emacs, and others.
+You can try out Dart code with [DartPad], and then use your favorite editor or IDE for real development.
+Some full-featured IDEs such as Eclipse, IntelliJ IDEA, and WebStorm have Dart plugins.
+Dart plugins also exist for Sublime, VIM, Emacs, and other editors.
+We used to provide a Dart-specific editor called Dart Editor, but as of 1.11 Dart Editor is no longer available.
 For more information, see [Dart Tools].

 ### Q. Can I build an Android app with Dart?